 I have seen it was too often.
-The family member forgotten when they are in a home.
+The family member forgot when they are in a home.
 No one comes to see them.
 The family member says well my son or daughter will come and visit me when their life calms down a bit.
 I understand.
-But a bit more of them dies every day when they look to see if you come to see them.
+But a bit more of them die every day when they look to see if you come to see them.
 They become a little quieter and realize that you have thrown them away.
-They are someone else's problem not yours.
+They are someone else's problem, not yours.
 Their birthday comes and goes and not so much as a card or a call.
-The holidays come and go and not a visit. .Oh well Mom or Dad says they were busy while inside they cry because they took care of you.
+The holidays come and go and not a visit. .Oh well, Mom or Dad says they were busy while inside they cry because they took care of you.

 It is bad when they look forward to seeing the volunteer who by now has noticed you have no visitors and will stop and listen to your story about your son or daughter.
 They see your uncried tears for the want of a visit from your family but none comes.
-The staff see you stop smiling because no one comes.
-You wonder what did I do that my family wont come and see me.
+The staff sees you stop smiling because no one comes.
+You wonder what did I do that my family won't come and see me.
 You gave them life and they forgot you.
 You make excuses that they have lives of their own and you would be nothing but a burden.
 You have bought into at last their lie.
-You are throw away parent..
+You are the throw-away parent.

-I thought so much how she could have become a throwaway parent but this child of hers and his wife wasn't about to let that happen.
-Both of them was retired and they had brought some food to grill and I knew Gladys would always be safe from the fate of a throwaway parent. the
+I thought so much about how she could have become a throwaway parent but this child of hers and his wife wasn't about to let that happen.
+Both of them were retired and they had brought some food to grill and I knew Gladys would always be safe from the fate of a throwaway parent.

 It is so hard to watch the elderly get put in a home because they are old.
 I think to myself how will the young people who threw their parents away feel when their children do the same.
 I know as I get older I am not in the best of health but my loving husband said there would be no way he would put me in a home.
 We have both seen the horrible effects it has on people.
 Those people that are in a home, they have a name, they had a life before the home, they had a family who cared about them at one time.
 Now Mom or Dad can't take care of the kids for them anymore.